philc/book-notes/bringing up bebe - druckerman.md

       they switch to English afterward."
     * "Saying bonjour acknowledges the other person's humanity.
 It signals that you view her as a person, not just as someone who's supposed to serve you.
 I'm amazed that people seem visibly put at ease after I say a nice solid bonjour.
-It signals that -- although I have a strange accent -- we're goign to have a civilized encounter."
+It signals that -- although I have a strange accent -- we're going to have a civilized encounter."
   * Bonjour teaches the avoidance of selfishness.
 Or put positively, it teaches selflessness.
     * "Kids who ignore people, and don't say bonjour or au revoir, they just stay in their bubble.
-Since parents are dedicated to them already, when will they get the sense that they are htere to give, not just to receive?"
+Since parents are dedicated to them already, when will they get the sense that they are there to give, not just to receive?"
 * Double entendre (chap 10)
   * "I still feel much as I did at the moment of the boys' birth: that my attention is hopelessly divided.
 I